mlabs-haskell/hydra-auction/doc/spec.md

 ### Fee escrow validator

-This validator is responsible for splitting the auction fee evenly among the delegates.
+This validator is responsible distributing the total auction fees evenly to the delegates, after deducting the transaction fee.

 Under the **distribute fees** redeemer, we enforce that:

 - There is one input spent from the fee escrow validator, defining the delegates.
-- There is one output per delegate containing that delegate’s portion of the evenly split auction fees.
+- There is one output per delegate.
+The conditions in `validFeeDistribution` are satisfied when applied to these outputs and the transaction fee.
 - No tokens are minted or burned.

 ```mermaid